 Composition of the panel

-PGR13.5.2R Candidates for MPhil, PhD and professional doctorates are examined by at least two and not normally more than three examiners.
-At least one examiner will be external to the University.
+PGR13.5.2R Candidates for MPhil, PhD and Professional Doctorates are normally examined by two examiners.
+Excepting PGR13.5.3R, at least one examiner will be external to the University, the other will normally be an internal examiner.